grcvhon/atm-analysis/cmd_line/misc/pixi_setup.md

 ---

-#### Install a conda package globally
+### Install a conda package globally
-Here is an example on how to install a conda package globally with pixi.
+Here is an example on how to install a conda package globally with `pixi`.
 ```bash
 pixi global install fastp
 ```